ricpol/pygrister/doc/types.rst

 timezone info.
 Grist will assume UTC+0, and further mangle the timestamp produced by the converter to compensate for the column's own timezone.
-Since your local time is probably different than UTC+0, when you'll check the inserted value with the GUI, you will see a different thing.
+Since your local time is probably different than UTC+0, when you'll check the inserted value with the GUI, you will likely see a different thing.
 (The test suite has examples of this behaviour.)

 One *possible* solution is to use a timezone-aware Python object instead (see